UURAGE/ScenarioReasoner/README.md

 # Scenario Reasoner

-The UURAGE Scenario Reasoner is a CGI application that can be used to navigate through and get information about scenarios created by the [UURAGE Scenario Editor](https://github.com/UURAGE/ScenarioEditor) or based on the [UUDSL](http://uudsl.github.io/scenario).
+The UURAGE Scenario Reasoner is a CGI application that can be used to navigate through and get information about scenarios based on the [UUDSL](http://uudsl.github.io/scenario), such as those created by the [UURAGE Scenario Editor](https://github.com/UURAGE/ScenarioEditor).

+## Overview

+This software consists of two executables: the Scenario Parser and the Scenario Reasoner.

+The Reasoner is a fully stateless application: it does not save any state between requests.
+To avoid the (significant) overhead of parsing a UUDSL scenario upon each incoming request, the Reasoner operates on a binary representation of a scenario instead of its XML representation.
+This binary representation is application-specific and may change between releases.
+The Parser can be used to generate a binary representation of a scenario, after which the Reasoner can be used to navigate it.

 ## Prerequisites